Ivane212/Walk-With-Tyson/README.md

 This page has ten photos and two videos.
 The aim of this page is to describe about Tyson and discuss about the mental and physical health benefits of dogs.
 This page also discusses about the benefits for owners by participating in these walks.
 The content of this page is sub-divided into five sections called Early Life, Challenges, Happy Times, Behaviours and Health.

+## page 3: Images

+Images page contains 18 photos of Tyson (German Shepherd dog).
+Photos are placed in chronological order so that the viewer can see the growth phases of Tyson from a pup to an adult dog.
+The users can also see photos of Tyson socializing with other dogs including small, medium and large breeds.